wholder/RglComm/README.md

 To use RglComm, first select the device to communicate with using the selector, then type the command into the text field and press the Enter key, or press the "**`RUN`**" button.
 Note; some devices, such as the Rigol DG4162 Function/Arbitrary Waveform Generator make need to be set to "PC" mode in the I/O menu before they will respond to commands:

+#### Precautions
+  - Be careful when using commends that switch measuring modes, such as issuing a **`:MEASure:CURRent:DC?`** command when the instrument is connected to a voltage source, as this can damage the instrument.
+  - Using the **`MEASure`** command switch from one mode to another can sometimes result in a read timeout, as it takes time for the DM3058 to internally make the mode change.
+So, it's better to first use a **`FUNCtion`** command t0 select the measurment mode before issuing a **`MEASure`** command.
+  - Try to connect all instruments directly to the host computer, as adding intermediate USB hubs can interfere with communication and cause timeout errors.

 #### Commands common to most instruments include:

   - **`*IDN?`** - Queries the equipment ID and returns a String of text info